manan3101/FinanceIQ/README.md

 # FinanceIQ

+# FinanceIQ: Empowering Financial Research

+FinanceIQ represents a seamless integration of cutting-edge technologies, including langchain, OpenAI, and Streamlit, converging to deliver a transformative news research solution.
+This innovative platform is meticulously crafted to provide users with swift access to invaluable insights from the expansive realm of financial news articles.

+Gone are the days of laboriously sifting through lengthy articles to extract pertinent information.
+FinanceIQ revolutionizes the research landscape by offering a streamlined experience where users can effortlessly tap into the wealth of knowledge embedded within news articles.
+By simply providing the URL and articulating their queries, users can navigate through complex financial narratives with remarkable ease.

+With an intuitive interface designed for accessibility and efficiency, FinanceIQ redefines the paradigm of traditional research methodologies.
+By saving users valuable time and enhancing productivity, this tool serves as an indispensable asset in the arsenal of professionals and enthusiasts alike.

+Beyond its functional prowess, FinanceIQ stands as a testament to the power of informed decision-making in the dynamic arena of finance.
+Whether it's tracking market trends, analyzing stock performance, or staying abreast of financial news developments, FinanceIQ empowers users to glean actionable insights with unparalleled convenience.

+Embrace the future of financial research with FinanceIQ – where effortless information retrieval converges with unparalleled convenience to unlock the boundless potential of financial news analysis.

 Follow these steps to install and run the FinanceIQ project:
 1. Clone the repository to your local machine using the following command:
    ```bash